by Matt Slick

-The egalitarians assert that the reason sin entered the world was not because Adam represented mankind, but because his sin was purposeful and worse than Eve's, while hers was accidental and out of ignorance and from being deceived.
-In other words, Adam knew better, but Eve was sincere and in her ignorance was deceived.
-So, the egalitarians say sin entered through Adam and not Eve because of the difference of their intentions, not because of Adam's authoritative representation.
+The egalitarians assert that the reason sin entered the world was not because Adam represented mankind but that his sin was purposeful and worse than Eve's--while hers was accidental and out of ignorance and from being deceived.
+In other words, Adam knew better; but Eve was sincere and in her ignorance was deceived.
+So, the egalitarians say sin entered through Adam and not Eve because of the difference of their intentions and not because of Adam's authoritative representation.

 We see a lot of information in the preceding 13 verses.
 Let's summarize the section in a series of short observations.

 - The serpent went to the woman and not Adam, 3:1.

 - Was the serpent trying to get to Adam, God's designated representative on earth, by going through his wife?

 - Adam was given the responsibility of keeping the Garden.
 Eve was supposed to help Adam do what God called him to do.
 Should she have consulted with Adam about the proper way to keep the Garden since eating the fruit was part of cultivation and part of Adam's assignment to keep the Garden?

 - The serpent cast doubt on God's word with his first words, "Indeed has God said . . . ?"
 3:1.

 - This is the first step in producing error.